 Another study observed that Coca-Cola Light (Diet Coke), which differs from Coke Zero only in that it contains both phosphoric and citric acid, caused enamel and tooth erosion in freshly extracted cow’s teeth in just 3 minutes (

 Still, keep in mind that citric acid has been found to erode teeth more than phosphoric acid, which suggests that Coke Zero may affect tooth enamel slightly less than Diet Coke (

-Additionally, Diet Coke had less erosive effects than other beverages, such as Sprite, Mountain Dew, and apple juice (
+Additionally, Diet Coke had less erosive effects than other beverages, such as Sprite, orange juice, and apple juice (

 The acidic pH level of Coke Zero is associated with an increased risk of enamel and tooth erosion, though it may affect your teeth less than other acidic beverages.

 Coke Zero is sugar-free.
 However, the sugar substitutes it contains may not necessarily be a healthier option for people looking to reduce their risk of diabetes.

 A 14-year study in 66,118 women observed an association between drinking artificially sweetened beverages and an increased risk of type 2 diabetes (

 Another study in 2,019 people showed a link between both sugar-sweetened drinks and artificially sweetened diet beverages and type 2 diabetes, suggesting that switching to diet soda may not lower your diabetes risk (